twallet/habitus/docs/LIFECYCLE.md

   - **For recurring trackings:** A new `Upcoming` reminder is automatically created
   - **For one-time trackings:** The next reminder is created if there are more schedule times on the same date.
 If it's the last reminder, the tracking is automatically archived.
 - Only `Pending` reminders can be snoozed (not `Answered` reminders)
-- The value field defaults to `"Dismissed"` when reminders are created
+- The value field is `null` when reminders are created (for Pending and Upcoming reminders)

 ### Available Actions by Status